fredbi/go-swagger/docs/generate/client.md

           --skip-operations                                                       no operations will be generated when this flag is specified
           --dump-data                                                             when present dumps the json for the template generator instead of generating files
           --skip-validation                                                       skips validation of spec prior to generation
+          --with-enum-ci              validates enum strings as case-insensitive (model only)
 ```

 ### Build a client